patrick-klein/script.library.integration.tool/README.md

 ### Tutorial - Updating Directories

 Now that you've added this content from Crackle to your library, you can continue to add movies and TV shows from all of your favorite plugins.
 Refer to the list at the bottom of the README for several suggested addons that work well with Library Integration Tool.
-However, after you've been using and enjoying this add-on for a while, the availability of streamed content may change.
+However, after you've been using this add-on for a while, the availability of streamed content may change.

 To quickly update your directories, open "View Synced Directories" from the main menu and choose "Update all" at the bottom of the list.
 This action will reload all synced directories and automatically find old managed and staged items that have become unavailable, and new items to stage.
 Depending on how many directories need to be loaded, and which plugins you use, this may take a while.
 Once the tool is done loading all the items, it will ask for your confirmation before proceeding.